ansegura7/MachineLearning/README.md

 ## Author
 - Created by Andrés Segura-Tinoco
 - Created on Mar 06, 2021
-- Updated on Jul 11, 2021
+- Updated on Aug 05, 2021

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the <a href="https://github.com/ansegura7/MachineLearning/blob/main/LICENSE">MIT license</a>.